Buddy Darden: Law

-Legislative
+State Legislature

 In 1980 Darden was elected to the Georgia House of Representatives as a Democrat representing District 19-Post3 (Cobb County).
 He took office in January 1981, and served until 1983, when he resigned to campaign for an open Congressional seat.

 Congress

 Upon the sudden death of U.S. Representative Larry McDonald, who was killed in the 1983 downing of Korean Air Lines Flight 007, Darden won a special election to fill McDonald's seat for the remainder of the Ninety-eighth Congress.
 He resigned from the Georgia General Assembly.

 During his tenure in office, Darden sponsored 61 bills, including H.R.2044, legislation that authorize and directs the National Park Service to assist the State of Georgia in relocating a highway affecting the Chickamauga and Chattanooga National Military Park in Georgia.
 Darden shepherded numerous bills, including those benefiting Lockheed Aeronautical Corp., through Congress as part of the Armed Services Committee and co-sponsored others.
 "You don't have to introduce a tiny little bill with your name on it to make a difference," he said.

 Darden was a member of the Standards of Official Conduct committee, elected in 1991, and served on the Committee on Armed Services and Committee on Interior and Insular Affairs.

 Darden has supported socially conservative positions: he opposed federal funding for Medicaid abortions except in cases of rape, incest or threat to the life of the mother.
 He supported the death penalty.
 Darden advocated maintaining a strong defense in spite of improved East-West relations.
 He said any money saved from a "peace dividend" should go to deficit reduction.
 In 1992, the Americans for Democratic Action gave Darden's 1991 voting record 40 points out of 100; the American Conservative Union gave him 35 points.

 He was reelected to five more terms until 1994, when he was defeated by Bob Barr.
-He sought the Democratic nomination for his old seat, now numbered as the 11th district, in 2002, but lost to Roger Kahn.
+He sought the Democratic nomination for his old seat, now numbered as the 11th district, in 2002, but lost to Roger Kahn, who was defeated in the general election.

 He was the last white Democrat to represent the Atlanta suburbs until Carolyn Bourdeaux was elected from a nearby district in 2020.